Azure/azure-sdk/docs/cpp/implementation.md

 ### C language specifics

-Unlike many other programming languages, which have large runtimes, the C standard runtime is limited in functionality and scope.
+Unlike many other programming languages, which have large runtimes, the C++ standard runtime is limited in functionality and scope.
 The standard library covers areas such as memory and string manipulation, sandard input/output, floating point and others.
-However, many of the features required for modern applications and services; e.g. those required for synchronization, networking and advanced memory management and threading are not part of the standard library.
-Instead, many of those features are included in open source C libraries that are also cross-platform with good support for Windows, OSX and most Linux platforms.
+However, many of the features required for modern applications and services; e.g. those required for networking and advanced memory management are not part of the standard library.
+Instead, many of those features are included in open source C++ libraries that are also cross-platform with good support for Windows, OSX and most Linux platforms.
 Because of that support and because Azure SDK implementations will need such functionality, it is expected that client libraries will take dependencies on these libraries.
 Ensure the version matches to allow for compatibility when an application integrates multiple client libraries.

 {% include requirement/MUST id="cpp-approved-dependencies" %} utilize the following libraries as needed for commonly required operations: